 She is currently Workshops Co-Chair for ACM/IEEE ICSE'13 (International Conference on Software Engineering), Papers Co-Chair for IEEE VLHCC'13 (IEEE Symposium on Visual Languages and Human-Centric Computing), was Papers Co-Chair for ACM CHI'08, and serves on a variety of HCI and Software Engineering conference program committees.
 She also co-led the NCWIT "REU in a box" project (2011), was a panelist at ACM CHI'11 and ACM/IEEE ICSE'11 events on U.S. National Science Foundation "Broader Impacts", and co-chairs the Executive Committee of the Academic Alliance of the National Center for Women In Technology (NCWIT).

 - End-User Software Engineering: End-user programming has become pervasive in our society, with end users programming simulations, courseware, spreadsheets, macros, mashups, and more.
-In this talk, we will consider what happens when we add to end-user programming environments ...
+This talk considers what happens when we add consideration of the software lifecycle beyond t...

 - Information Foraging Theory in Software Navigation: In this talk, we reconsider the notion of how people go about navigation-intensive tasks like debugging, by exploring a theory that is consistent today's large collections of source code and modern programming environments.
 The theory we are expl...

 - Is our software gender-inclusive?: